Children's Dental care

 Everyone knows that brushing your teeth and flossing are very important, but did you know that saliva also plays a very big role in your oral health?
 While we do not have as much power over our saliva production as we do over the health of our teeth, there are a few ways you can ensure that your child is producing the right amount of saliva needed for excellent oral health at a young age.
 Read on to learn more about all the great things saliva does for us, and how you can support healthy saliva production!

 What is Saliva?

 Saliva, also known as spit, is a clear liquid that is produced by the salivary glands in the mouth.
 These glands are found on the inside of each cheek, under the tongue, and under the jaw at the very front of the mouth.
 These glands secrete about 2 to 4 pints of spit per day!
 Saliva is produced 24 hours a day, and is mostly made up of water and chemicals naturally produced by your body.
 So, brushing your teeth is important.

 How does saliva affect my child’s oral health?

 Did you know that saliva actually serves a great purpose in our oral health?
 Saliva helps clean your teeth and mouth between meals, and it helps rinse food particles from between your teeth.
 Saliva also makes eating possible!
 It would be very difficult to chew a sandwich or other dry foods without saliva to get the food wet in your mouth.
-The enzymes in saliva actually helps reduce bad bacteria in your mouth too.
+The enzymes in saliva actually help reduce bad bacteria in your mouth too.
 Spit contains proteins that help protect tooth enamel and can even reduce bad breath!

 What else does saliva do?